 }

-Then we can right-click on the interface to inspect and open the console, and input await __TAURI__.invoke("get_todos")
+Then we can right-click on the interface to inspect, open the console, and enter await __TAURI__.invoke("get_todos")

-, and we should see an empty array returned.
+, and we should see the returned empty array.

 Invoke Parameter Deserialization

-The reason for needing serialization and deserialization is similar to web applications with separated front and back ends.
+The need for serialization and deserialization is similar to web applications with separated front and back ends.
 The transport layer uses JSON format, but the application needs real objects, so we need to add annotations to give objects the Serialize and Deserialize interfaces.

 use serde::{Deserialize};